 All international shipments are subject to customs inspection and duties by your countries tax authority.
 We cannot devalue or mark overseas packages as gifts.
 Many custom's offices check our website to assess duties.

 8: Do you ship International?
 YES!We ship worldwide.
 Mind you, we don't falsify customs documents.
 We import as well.
 Guess what?
 We pay duties too.
 That's the way it is.

-FAQ#6: Does your product ship out looking like the pictures you provide?
+6: Do your products look like the pictures you provide?
 YES!
 Wouldn’t it be nice if the Big Mac looked like the picture on the menu board?

 4: When will I get my helmet?
 ASAP!
 We usually build a helmet within 10 days of ordering.
 We can take up to 14 days to build a helmet.
 This 2-week time frame is what you need to go by when planning your order.
 We recommend planning ahead.
-We may get a helmet out the door in this time-frame but you should also factor in delivery time, of which we have no control over.
+We may get a helmet out the door in this time-frame but you should also factor in delivery time, of which, we have no control over.

 1: Do you do this full-time?
 Yes!
 We do this full-time.
 We have been for over 20 years!
 It seems folks want to know if you really exist or not, we do.